outdreamer/build-a-cure-1/docs/to_do.md

           - set of binding/interaction/priority functions for element atoms

 # Conceptual

+  - algorithm to decide when to use interface query, when to standardize to a particular interface, and when to stack interfaces to isolate variance by applying one interface to another
+    - example: analyzing priority direction once you standardize to variance interface

   - useful for computing attribute & variance flow as well as flow between flow of energy into measurement delivery (optimize energy distribution between particle position/spin attributes according to measurement limits) https://en.wikipedia.org/wiki/Partial_differential_equation